KamyarZeinalipour/Detox_Human_eval_UI/README.md

 - **Text**: Displays the original text to be annotated.
 - **Class**: Shows the original class of the text if provided.
+- **Classification Reason**: Displays the reason for the classification of the text.
+- **Classification Reason Rating**: Radio buttons to rate the acceptability of the classification reason.
 - **Suggested Class**: You can select one or more classes that you think are appropriate for the text.
 - **Comments**: A field to add any comments or notes about the text or transformation.
 - **Transformed Neutral/Formal/Friendly**: Shows the text transformed into Neutral, Formal, and Friendly tones.